-This toolkit tells you about divorce if you have experienced domestic violence.
+This toolkit tells you about divorce when you have experienced domestic violence.
 This toolkit is for you if you and your spouse do not have minor children.
 Domestic violence in a relationship can impact a divorce.
 Domestic violence can be worst when a relationship ends.
-If domestic violence has happened to you, you may want to be safe and separate from your spouse before starting a divorce.
+If your spouse has abused you, you may want to be safe and separate from your spouse before starting a divorce.
 If you need help with this, call a domestic violence shelter or agency.
 Consider talking to a lawyer before representing yourself in a divorce.
 If you cannot afford a lawyer, your local legal aid office may be able to help you.

-For general information about the divorce process and how domestic violence can affect it, read the Articles.
+For general information about divorce and how domestic violence can affect it, read the Articles.
 Read the Common Questions if you have a specific question.
-If you want to file for divorce, or if your spouse has filed for divorce, use the Court Forms links for help preparing the forms you will need.
-Use one of the Checklists below to follow all the steps in the process.
-The links under Court Information will tell you about the court that will handle your case.
+If you want to file for divorce, or if your spouse has filed for divorce, use one of the Forms links to prepare your forms.
+The Checklists below have step-by-step instructions for getting divorced.
+Go to Courts & Agencies for information about the court or agency that will handle your case.